 Article 50 Transparency Looks Easy.
 The Engineering May Not Be.

 Update — 11 May 2026: The AI Act Omnibus deal reached at the May trilogue moves the 2 August 2026 deadline for Annex III high-risk obligations to 2 December 2027, pending formal adoption and publication in the Official Journal.
-Article 50 transparency moves to 2 November 2026.
+The Article 50 deadline to mark AI-generated content moves to 2 December 2026.
 See: EU AI Act High-Risk Deadline Delayed to December 2027.

 The transparency requirements piece covers the four obligations at a survey level.
 This piece is about what they actually take to implement in a way that survives an inspection.